DAY ONE (Nappanee)

 During the Summer season, we highly recommended: We can’t let you leave Goshen without a trip to The Chief Ice Cream (502 W Lincoln) recently ranked the best in Indiana.

 After breakfast, take a drive to Elkhart.
 The City with a Heart has plenty to offer.
 Kick back at an outdoor café, tour one (or all five!) museums, check out the NIBCO Water & Ice Park.
 They’re all close and connected by the Garden,

 RiverWalk and A&E districts along Downtown Elkhart’s Gateway Mile.

 Continue south on Main Street to the Midwest Museum of American Art (429 S. Main St.) to view the largest Norman Rockwell lithograph collection along with the largest Overbeck Art Pottery collection in the state.
 Enjoy a short walk to Elkhart’s Central Park (Waterfall Drive and High Street).
-Here you’ll discover a beautiful super-sized Quilt Garden along with great places for a picnic if you desire.
+May 30 - September 15, you’ll discover a beautiful super-sized Quilt Garden along with great places for a picnic if you desire.